theandrew168/bronzebeard/README.md

 ## How
 Bronzebeard is written directly in RISC-V assembly.
 The [simpleriscv](https://github.com/theandrew168/simpleriscv) assembler is used because of its independence from large, complex toolchains.
-It is portable, simple, and easy to understand.
+It is portable, minimal, and easy to understand.

 ## Prior Art
 Forth was initially designed and created by [Charles Moore](https://en.wikipedia.org/wiki/Charles_H._Moore).